-After completing the required reading for each module, you will be given a short written assignment.
-These assignments will be in the form of short, essay-style questions, and there will typically be three to four questions for each module.
-For each question within the assignment, you will be expected to write a double-spaced two- to three-page essay.
+After completing the required reading for each module, you will be given a written assignment.
+These assignments will be in the form of short, essay-style questions, and there will typically be two to three questions per a module.
+For each assignment question you will be expected to write a double-spaced two- to three-page essay.
 Successful essays will not merely recite the information from the readings and lecture notes, but demonstrate an ability to explain the importance of this information and to synthesize this information with the material that has been covered in prior sections of the course.
 A simple recitation of facts will not be considered sufficient for a well-written essay.